OkiStuff/ShapesRB/docs/README.md

 Shapes.SQUARE
 Shapes.RECTANGLE
 Shapes.TRIANGLE
-# More Shapes are coming
+Shapes.RHOMBUS
 ```

 ## Well Known Bugs
 No Bugs have been found yet.
 If you have a glitch or a bug you would like to report please post a Issue.
-For more rules on making Issues for ShapesRB please read the [Issues or Feedback?
+For more rules on making Issues for ShapesRB please read the ["Issues or Feedback?"
 Section](https://github.com/OkiStuff/ShapesRB#issues-or-feedback).

 ## To-Do
 - Add More Shapes
 - Allow the user to make longer or shorter Rectangles and Squares.
 - Build a simple game using ShapesRB
 - Rename the Shapes Class to the ShapesRB
-- *sleep*

 ## Issues or Feedback?